-ar-nun, and firm activist in defense of animals' and women's rights, the nun Zhaohui 昭慧 (b.1957), native from Malaysia but active in Taiwan, outstands for the variety of social engagements that she is carrying on.
-Founder of the Buddhist Hongshi College (Fojiao hongshi xueyuan 佛教弘誓學院) as well as of the Life Conservationist Association of the ROC (Zhonghua minguo shengming guanhuai xiehui 中華民國生命關懷協會), Zhaohui has devoted her efforts in both educational and cultural initiatives, and in humanitarian campaigns, showing concern for both scholarly work and social welfare.
-For a better description of her plans of actions and a clearer understanding of her role in the worldly Buddhist community, the nun Zhaohui herself analyzed the different groups of activities that were promoted by Sangha members with the aim to benefit the society at large, and classified them as either "social activities" (shehui huodong 社會活動) or "mission of charity" (cishan shive 慈善事業).
-Zhaohui listed the Tzu Chi Foundation, founded by the nuns Zhengyan, as an example of the latter category, and the Life Conservationist Association of the ROC, which she herself founded, as a case of the former group.
-I would add a third category to the list made by Zhaohui, namely the engagement in the education sector, and list Xiaoyun, Fo Guang Shan Sangha, and the following two nuns under it.
+Buddhist scholar-nun, and firm activist in defense of animals' and women's rights, the nun Zhaohui 昭慧 (b.1957), native from Malaysia but active in Taiwan, outstands for the variety of social engagements that she is carrying out.
+Founder of the Buddhist Hongshi College (Fojiao hongshi xuevuan 佛教弘誓學院) and the Life Conservationist Association of the ROC (Zhonghua minguo shengming guanhuai xiehui 中華民國生命關懷協會), Zhaohui has devoted her efforts in both educational and cultural initiatives, and in humanitarian campaigns, showing concern for both scholarly work and social welfare.
+For a better description of her plans of actions and a clearer understanding of her role in the worldly Buddhist community, the nun Zhaohui herself analyzed the different groups of activities that were promoted by Sangha members with the aim to benefit the society at large, and classified them as either 'social activities' (shehui huodong 社會活動) or 'mission of charity' (cishan shiye 慈善事業).
+Zhaohui listed the Tzu Chi Foundation, founded by the nun Cheng Yen, as an example of the latter category, and the Life Conservationist Association of the ROC, which she herself founded, as a case of the former group.28 I would add a third category to the list made by Zhaohui, namely the engagement in the education sector, and list Xiaoyun, Fo Guang Shan Sangha, and the following two nuns under it.